 Starting in Freeport, the crushed-limestone trail enters a heavily wooded area that supports a wide variety of trees and birds, and likely some school groups as well.
 The natural attractions make for popular educational field trips.

 A separate paved section of the trail is also available in Freeport about a third of a mile east of the trail's main route.
 It parallels N. Riverside Drive for most of its 1.7-mile route through rural countryside.
-Eventually, this segment will stretch further east to reach the 18-mile Pecatonica Prairie Path
+Eventually, this segment will stretch farther east to reach the Pecatonica Prairie Trail.

 As you travel from Freeport north to Orangeville, you will be able to enjoy many nice views of some jutting rock sides and local creeks.
 These vistas are peppered among the other wooded areas and more common fields of agriculture that predominate the landscape.